jcalz23/logo_detection_w281/README.md

 Logo recognition can be considered a subset of object recognition.
 In general, the majority of the logos are two dimensional objects containing stylized shapes, no texture and primary colors.
 In some cases, logos can contain text (i.e. Fedex logo) or can be placed in different surfaces (i.e. Coca-Cola bottle or Adidas shoes).
 The logo detection process can be split in two tasks:  determining the location of the logo (bounding box) and logo classification.
 Finding the logo in a real world image is a challenging task.
 It is desirable to have a incremental logo model learning without exhaustive manual labelling of increasing data expansion [[5]](#5).
 Also, logos can appear in highly diverse contexts, scales, changes in illumination, size, resolution, and perspectives [[6]](#6)

+For this project, we only concentrated on the second task of the logo detection process which is the classification algorithm.
+Given the techniques described above to identify a logo in an image, we did not think it was feasible to complete the implementation on time.
+Instead, we used the ground truth bounding boxes in [Logos-32plus](http://www.ivl.disco.unimib.it/activities/logo-recognition/) as our starting point.
+After that, we applied several pre-processing methods such Contrast Limited Adaptive Histogram Equalization (CLAHE) algorithm, data augmentation and class balancing.

 <!-- Logos are persistent advertisements for a brand that may be mobile (printed on consumer goods) or immobile (storefront).
 In a streetview image of an area, visible logos potentially contain information about brand market share and the area's socioeconomic status.
 This idea can be combined with a rapidly growing resource: all kinds of devices that are equipped with cameras which constantly stream visual data to the cloud.
 Since this data can be automatically location-tagged, this is a rich data source for fraud detection, predicting consumer trends, or analyzing the socioeconomic status of an area based on logo type and frequency.
 This requires a computer vision algorithm that can identify unlabeled logos in a visual scene. -->